Giyani: Roads

 The R81 is the major road that runs through Giyani.
 It links Giyani to Polokwane and Malamulele and joins the R524 to Punda Maria entrance gate of the Kruger National Park.
 The R81 joins the N1 to Pretoria and Johannesburg in Polokwane, next to the Mall of the North.

 Sports

 Giyani Stadium was the home of National First Division club Dynamos F.C.
 (South Africa).
 Giyani has been home to Giyani United and Giyani Classic; it has served as a temporarily home for Casric fc.

-On the athletics front, the 100 metre sprint ace Peter "Manero" Ngobeni stayed in Giyani Section A during the 1980s.
+The 100 metre sprint ace Peter "Manero" Ngobeni stayed in Giyani Section A during the 1980s.

-FiFA Referee Herman Mashava was from Dzumeri, Mageva Village.